protoman92/ReactiveRedux-JS/README.md

 ```

 Every time the **Subject** pushes a value, it will be pushed onto the state stream and used to compute the next state.

+### Dispatch store ###

+The second implementation is the same as normal Redux store, whereby the store is responsible for dispatching actions.